aistairc/mf-cesium/Stinuum Web/documents/image/Wiki_README.md

     + Click the _**"GET MovingFeatureCollection"**_ button.

-        + Receive the whole data of MovingFeatureCollection from MF-Server
+        + Receive the whole data of MovingFeatureCollection from MF-API Server

     + If it succeeds, the result is added to the bottom table.